pwwang/pipda/README.md

 ```python
 data >> mutate(z=f.a)
 ```
-where `f.a` is a `SubsetRef` object that carries the column information without fetching the data while python sees it immmediately.
+where `f.a` is a `Reference` object that carries the column information without fetching the data while python sees it immmediately.

 Here the trick is `f`.
 Like other packages, we introduced the `Symbolic` object, which will connect the parts in the argument and make the whole argument an `Expression` object.
 This object is holding the execution information, which we could use later when the piping is detected.